 ISO 19567 Texture

 The first part of this standard has just been published as a technical specification.
 It describes how to measure the SFR (spatial frequency response which is part of the resolution standard) on a low contrast Siemens star.
 However, with its regular pattern, the Siemens star may easily be detected by future cameras and left alone when reducing the noise in images.
 Therefore, it was clear that a more modern analytical approach is needed for future proof texture content evaluation.
-This procedure is based on the so-called Siemens star using the new intrinsic approach that was developed by Image Engineering in cooperation with the Cologne University of Applied Sciences.
+This procedure is based on the so-called Dead Leaves pattern using the new intrinsic approach that was developed by Image Engineering in cooperation with the Cologne University of Applied Sciences.
 This work was published at the Electronic Imaging Conference in recent years (Image quality assessment using the dead leaves target / Description of texture loss using the dead leaves target).